Leatherback, MCB Bank partner on Pakistan Rupees remittances and payouts

 Omair Safdar, Group Head Wholesale Banking, MCB Ban added: Through our partnership with Leatherback, we're poised further to enhance the scale of our digital remittance services.
 It empowers customers with seamless and efficient cross-border transactions.
 This collaboration underscores our commitment to innovation and delivering unparalleled value to our customers."

-"Leatherback, MCB Bank partner on Pakistan Rupees remittances and payouts" was originally created and published by Retail Banker International, a GlobalData owned brand.
+"Leatherback, MCB Bank partner on Pakistan Rupees remittances and payouts" was originally created and published by Electronic Payments International, a GlobalData owned brand.

 The information on this site has been included in good faith for general informational purposes only.
 It is not intended to amount to advice on which you should rely, and we give no representation, warranty or guarantee, whether express or implied as to its accuracy or completeness.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content on our site.